anhthi-ieig/aws-docs/8. Migration & Transfer/AWS Database Migration Service - DMS.md

-## AWS DMS - AWS Database Migration Service
+## AWS Database Migration Service (DMS) - Migrate databases with minimal downtime

 - AWS Database Migration Service helps you `migrate databases to or within AWS` quickly and securely